 A common technique to improve certain reservoir-based sampling algorithms is to change the random experiment used in the sampling procedure.
 In normal reservoir-based sampling algorithms, a random experiment is performed for each new item to decide if it is inserted into the reservoir.
 In random sampling with jumps instead, a single random experiment is used to directly decide which will be the next item that will enter the reservoir.
-Since, each item that is processed will be inserted with some probability into the reservoir, the number of items that will be skipped until the next item is selected for the reservoir is a random variable.
+Since each item that is processed will be inserted with some probability into the reservoir, the number of items that will be skipped until the next item is selected for the reservoir, is a random variable.
 In uniform random sampling it is possible to generate an exponential jump that identifies the next item of the population that will enter the reservoir~\cite{De86}, while in~\cite{ES06} it is shown that exponential jumps can be used for WRS with algorithm A-ES.

-We show that for algorithm A-Chao the jumps approach can also be used, albeit in a less efficient way than for algorithm A-ES.
-The reason is that for WRS-N-W the probability that an item will be the next item that will enter the reservoir depends on its weight and the total weight preceding it, while for WRS-N-P this is not the case.
+In this work, we show that a jumps approach can be used for algorithm A-Chao too, albeit in a slightly more complicated way than for algorithm A-ES.
+The reason is that in WRS-N-W the probability that an item will be the next item that will enter the reservoir can be directly obtained from its weight and the total weight of the items preceding it, while in WRS-N-P the respective probabilities have to be computed.

-Assume a typical step of algorithm A-Chao.
+Assume for example a typical step of algorithm A-Chao.
 A new item $v_i$ has just arrived and with probability $p_i$ it will be inserted into the reservoir.
-The probability that $v_i$ will not be selected, but the next item, $v_{i+1}$, is selected is $(1-p_i) p_{i+1}$.
-In the same way the probability that items $v_i$ and $v_{i+1}$ are not selected and that item $v_{i+2}$ is selected is $(1-p_i) (1-p_{i+1}) p_{i+2}$.
+The probability that $v_i$ will not be selected, but the next item, $v_{i+1}$, is selected, is $(1-p_i) \, p_{i+1}$.
+In the same way the probability that items $v_i$ and $v_{i+1}$ are not selected and that item $v_{i+2}$ is selected is $(1-p_i) \, (1-p_{i+1}) \, p_{i+2}$.
 Clearly, if the stream continues with an infinite number of items then with probability $1$ some item will be the next item that will enter the reservoir.
 Thus, we can generate a uniform random number $u_j$ in $[0,1]$ and add up the probability mass of each new item until the accumulated probability exceeds the random number $u_j$.
 The selected item is then inserted into the reservoir with the normal procedure of algorithm A-Chao.